Willorozco189/car-detailing-powerbi-dashboard/README.md

 - Used "Combine Files from Folder" to append the four monthly Service Book files into a single table, and separately for the two monthly Expenses files — each row is tagged with a `Source.Name` column showing which monthly file it came from.
 - Diagnosed and resolved the column-mismatch null issue described above before finalizing the merge.
 - Processed Service Book and Expenses as two independent query transformations after combining them together caused errors.

 ---

 ## 🗂️ Step-by-Step Process

 ### Step 1: Building the Data Model
 * **The Concept:** Structured two related tables — Service Book (client, car, revenue, duration) and Expenses (item, cost, category) — to support both revenue and cost analysis.
-* **Execution:** Loaded manually tracked business records into Power BI and built relationships between service and expense data by month.
+* **Execution:** Loaded the combined monthly records into Power BI and built relationships between service and expense data by month.

 ### Step 2: Catching Data Quality Issues
 * **The Concept:** Before trusting any visual, I checked whether each field's aggregation actually matched what I intended to measure.